 The town of Porec is probably the most popular resort in Istria with it positioned on a wooded peninsula amongst small bays and uninhabited islets.
 Its Venetian feel and Roman heritage are clear to see with churches, medieval walls, and towers plus as the town developed over the centuries there are beautiful Gothic and Baroque houses throughout.

-Porec now boasts not only those ice cream parlors but also a range of quality hotels, restaurants, nightclubs, cafes, and bars.
+Porec now boasts not only those ice cream parlours but also a range of quality hotels, restaurants, nightclubs, cafes, and bars.

-This is a great choice for a family holiday or as a base from which to go off and explore if you are more the adventurous type.
+This is a great choice for a family holiday or as a base from which to go off and explore if you are a more adventurous type.

 Every year one of the top annual attractions is the music festival that takes place in Montraker on the edge of the town.

 Vrsar is also known to be the centre of Croatian naturism so if you fancy getting your kit off then Vrsar and the huge campsites that are in the immediate vicinity are for you!

 The ancient fishing port of Rovinj is arguably the most breathtakingly beautiful resort in the whole Adriatic region.
 The town is dominated by the Cathedral of St Euphemia which towers over the town from up above.
 I remember walking up the cobbled streets to the top early evening to watch the sunset – the walk will make you puff but it’s worth it!

 Before you embark on that walk up the hill you may get sidetracked and pulled into the legendary Valentino’s Cocktail Bar where you are taken through the bar to the rocks on the seafront on the other side….you are given a cushion to sit on, order a cocktail and watch the sunset for a moment you will cherish forever.